- BAADER, Theodor

 - BELLEW, Henry Walter

 BELLEW, Henry Walter.
-Nusserabad 30.8.1834 — Farnham Royal, Buckinghamshire 26.7.1892.
+Nusserabad (Nasirabad, Ajmer dt.)
+30.8.1834 — Farnham Royal, Buckinghamshire 26.7.1892.
 British Physician and Orientalist (Pashto Scholar) in India.
 Son of Captain ...

 - BELLIN, Antoine-Gaspard

 BELLIN, Antoine-Gaspard.
 Lyon 15.6.1815 — Lyon 3.4.1891.
 French Literate interested in Oriental Studies.
 Studies at Lyon, Dr.iuris 1839.
-Served ...
+Served all his ...

 - BELLONI-FILIPPI, Ferdinando

 BELLONI-FILIPPI, Ferdinando.
-Buti near Pisa 7/17.7.1877 — Firenze 24.1.
+Buti near Pisa 7/17.7.1877 — Florence 24.1.
 1960.
 Italian Indologist.
-Professor in Firenze and Pisa.
-A student of Pullé ...
+Professor in Florence and Pisa.
+A student of Pullé and Formichi, graduated ...

 - BELTRAMI, Arnaldo

 BELTRAMI, Arnaldo.
 1.9.1862 — 19??.
 Italian Classical Scholar interested in Indology.
 Ph.D.
-1885.
-He was a schoolteacher (Professor) of Latin and Greek at R. Liceo ...
+1885 Turin.
+He was a schoolteacher (Professor) of Latin and Greek ...

-- BENARY, Franz Simon Ferdinand
+- BENARY, Ferdinand

 BENARY, Franz Simon Ferdinand.
 Kassel 22.3.1805 — Berlin 7.2.1880.
-German Indologist and Orientalist. ...
+German Indologist and Orientalist.
+Professor in Berlin.
+Born in Kassel in ...

 - BENDALL, Cecil

 BENDALL, Cecil.
 London 1.7.1856 — Liverpool 14.3.1906.
 British Indologist, a Specialist of Buddhist Mahāyāna Literature in Sanskrit.
 Professor in Cambridge.
-Son ...
+Son of ...

 - BENDER, Ernest

 BENDER, Ernest.
 Buenos Aires 2.1.1919 — Philadelphia 18.4.1996.
 U.S. Indologist.
 Professor in Philadelphia.
-Born in Argentina as U.S. citizen, came to ...
+Born in Argentina as U.S. citizen, came to Philadelphia in the ...

 - BENDER, Harold Herman

 BENDER, Harold Herman.
 Martinsburg, W.Va.
-20.4.1882 — 15.8.1951.
+20.4.1882 — Princeton 15.8.1951.
 U.S. IE, Indo-Iranian, and Lithuanian Scholar.
 Professor in Princeton.
-Born in an old ...
+Born in an old American family, ...

 - BENFEY, Theodor

 BENFEY, Theodor.
 Nörten bei Göttingen 28.1.1809 — Göttingen 26.6.1881.
 German Indologist and IE Scholar.
 Professor in Göttingen.
-Born in a Jewish ...
+Born in a Jewish family, son of ...

 - BENIGNY, Gyula (Julius)

 BENIGNY, Gyula (Julius).
 1890 — 1966.
 Hungarian IE Linguist.
 Ph.D.
-In the 1930s eo.
-Professor of IE Linguistics at Debrecen University.
+Teacher at Debrecen ...

 - BÉNISTI (Monié-Bénisti, née Sarfati)

-BÉNISTI (Monié-Bénisti, née Sarfati), Mireille.
+BÉNISTI (Monié-Bénisti, also Bénisti-Monié, née Sarfati), Mireille.
 Algier 10.10.1909 — 11.12.
 1993.
-French Art Historian ...
+French Art Historian (Buddhist and Khmer Art).
+Born in ...

-- BENNETT, A. A. G
+- BENNETT, Adrienne A. G

-- BENNETT, Charles Henry Allan (Ananda Metteyya Thera)
+- BENNETT, Allan (Ananda Metteyya Thera)

-BENNETT, Charles Henry Allan (Ananda Metteyya Thera).
-London 8.12.1872 — 9.3.1923.
+BENNETT, Charles Henry Allan (Bhikkhu Ananda Metteyya Thera).
+London 8.12.1872 — London 9.3.1923.
 British Bauddha.
-Son of an engineer, studied science (analytical chemistry).
-Interested in Buddhism in 1890 after reading Arnold’s The Light of Asia. ...
+Son of an engineer, lost early his father.
+He ...

 - BENTLEY, John

 BENTLEY, John.
 1756? — Calcutta 4.3.1823 (when 67).
 British Mathematician and Astronomer.
 Spent long time in India.
-While severely criticizing the supposed high antiquity of ...
+While severely criticizing the supposed high antiquity ...

 - BENVENISTE, Émile

-BENVENISTE, Émile.
-Aleppo, Syria 25.2. or 27.4.1902 — Paris 3.10.1976.
-French Iranian scholar and Linguist.
-Professor in Paris.
-Son of Professor ...
+BENVENISTE, Émile (born Ezra B.).
+Aleppo, Syria 25.2. or 27.4.1902 — Versailles 3.10.1976.
+French Iranian scholar and Linguist. ...

 - BEREZOVSKIJ, Mihail Mihailovič